jclwilson/jclwilson.github.io/_posts/2017-01-08-read-receipts-the-death-of-john-berger.md

 ---
-title: "✓✓ Read Receipts: The Death of John Berger"
+title: "✓✓ Read Receipts: The death of John Berger"
 layout: post
 redirect_from:
 cdn-image: john-berger-portrait